vatsalkesarwani12/HeadLines/README.md

 # HeadLines
-## HeadLines is a news app that delivers you with the latest news
+## HeadLines is a news app that delivers you the latest news
 This application was built for practising android, retrofit, room and constraint Layouts

 ## Top Features of the App